YeturiNithyaNiranjani/Google-Analytics-Report-Build/README.md

 ---

 ## 📋 Conclusion
 The Google Analytics Report Build project demonstrates the importance of data-driven decision-making in digital marketing.
 By analyzing website traffic, engagement, and user behavior, meaningful insights were generated to evaluate performance and identify improvement areas.
-This project provided practical exposure to analytics and strengthened analytical thinking skills.
+This project provided practical exposure to analytics and strengthened analytical and reporting skills.

 ---